 Bond restrictions lifted for Kuehni

-ELLSWORTH -- A judge lifted bond conditions this week for a Prescott woman who awaits her second trial on homicide allegations.
+ELLSWORTH — A judge lifted bond conditions last week for a Prescott woman who awaits her second trial on homicide allegations.

 Buffalo-Pepin County Circuit Court Judge James Duvall said 45-year-old Rose Marie Kuehni is not likely to skip out on bail and does not represent a threat to the public in removing the restrictions.

-Kuehni is now free of electronic home monitoring and provisions that restricted her travel to a 10-mile radius of the Pepin home she’s been living at.
+Kuehni is now free of electronic home monitoring and provisions that restricted her travel to a 10-mile radius of the Pepin home where she's been living.

 She was acquitted by a Pierce County jury in August of first-degree homicide in the 2015 shooting death of her boyfriend, Douglas Bailey.
 Kuehni's attorney presented the jury with a self-defense argument.